Digital literacy

-While digital literacy initially focused on digital skills and stand-alone computers, the advent of the internet and the use of social media has resulted in a shift in some of its focus to mobile devices.
-Similar to other evolving definitions of literacy that recognize the cultural and historical ways of making meaning, digital literacy does not replace traditional methods of interpreting information, but rather extends the foundational skills of these traditional literacies.
-Digital literacy should be considered a part of the path towards acquiring knowledge.
+Digital literacy initially focused on digital skills and stand-alone computers, but the advent of the internet and social media use has shifted some of its focus to mobile devices.

 History

+Research into digital literacies draws from traditions of information literacy and research into media literacy which rely on socio-cognitive traditions, as well as research into multimodal composition, which relies on anthropological methodologies.
 Digital literacy is built on the expanding role of social science research in the field of literacy as well as on concepts of visual literacy, computer literacy, and information literacy.

+The concept of digital literacy has evolved throughout the 20th and into the 21st centuries from a technical definition of skills and competencies to a broader comprehension of interacting with digital technologies.

 Digital literacy is often discussed in the context of its precursor, media literacy.
-Media literacy education began in the United Kingdom and the United States as a result of war propaganda in the 1930s and the rise of advertising in the 1960s, respectively.
+Media literacy education began in the United Kingdom and the United States due to war propaganda in the 1930s and the rise of advertising in the 1960s, respectively.
 Manipulative messaging and the increase in various forms of media further concerned educators.
 Educators began to promote media literacy education to teach individuals how to judge and assess the media messages they were receiving.
 The ability to critique digital and media content allows individuals to identify biases and evaluate messages independently.

-For individuals to evaluate digital and media messages independently, they must demonstrate digital and media literacy competence.
-Renee Hobbs developed a list of skills that demonstrate digital and media literacy competence.
-Digital and media literacy include the ability to examine and comprehend the meaning of messages, judge credibility, and assess the quality of a digital work.
-A digitally literate individual becomes a socially responsible member of their community by spreading awareness and helping others find digital solutions at home, work, or on a national platform.
-Digital literacy doesn't just pertain to reading and writing on a digital device.
-It also involves knowledge of producing other forces of media, like recording and uploading video.
+Both digital and media literacy include the ability to examine and comprehend the meaning of messages, judge credibility, and assess the quality of a digital work.

+With the rise of file sharing on services such as Napster an ethics element began to get included in definitions of digital literacy.
+Frameworks for digital literacy began to include goals and objectives such as critically examining the political dimensions and power dynamics embedded in processes of digitization or datafication; as well as understanding the importance of becoming a socially responsible member of their community by spreading awareness and helping others find digital solutions at home, work, or on a national platform.

+Digital literacy may also include the production of multimodal texts.
+This definition refers more to reading and writing on a digital device but includes the use of any modes across multiple mediums that stress Semiotic meaning beyond graphemes.
+It also involves knowledge of producing other types of media, like recording and uploading video.

-Overall, digital literacy shares many defining principles with other fields that use modifiers in front of literacy to define ways of being and domain-specific knowledge or competence.
+Overall, digital literacy shares many defining principles with other fields that use modifiers in front of the term "literacy" to define ways of being and domain-specific knowledge or competence.
 The term has grown in popularity in education and higher education settings and is used in both international and national standards.

 Academic and pedagogical concepts

-In academia, digital literacy is a part of the computing subject area alongside computer science and information technology.
+The pedagogy of digital literacy has begun to move across disciplines.
+In academia, digital literacy is a part of the computing subject area alongside computer science and information technology. while some literacy scholars have argued for expanding the framing beyond information and communication technologies and into literacy education overall.

-Given the many varied implications that digital literacy has on students and educators, pedagogy has responded by emphasizing four specific models of engaging with digital mediums.
-Those four models are text-participating, code-breaking, text-analyzing, and text-using.
-These methods present students (and other learners) with the ability to fully engage with the media, but also enhance the way the individual can relate to the digital text to their lived experiences.